geoserver/geoserver/src/community/jwt-headers/gs-jwt-headers/README.md

 Package `filter\web` is the wicket infrastructure needed for the configuration GUI.

-Please note that (jwt-headers-gs) `GeoserverJwtHeaderFilterConfig` wraps a (jwt-headers-util) `JwtConfiguration` for supplying configuration details.
+Please note that (gs-jwt-headers) `GeoserverJwtHeaderFilterConfig` wraps a (jwt-headers-util) `JwtConfiguration` for supplying configuration details.